Tests and treatments

 No specific preparation is required.

-If you are ill on the day of your scheduled therapy, contact the heart failure nurse to postpone the appointment.
+If you are ill on the day that your treatment has been scheduled, contact the heart failure nurse to postpone the appointment.

 Treatment